petrarca95/Notes/topics/Udemy/The Ultimate MySQL Botcamp/Related_Data.md

 **Solution: break data up**
 - we have two tables now
 - Orders have a field that references the Customer table
-- whatever the customer_id is of a given corresponds to a Customer that placed the order
+- whatever the customer_id is of a given order corresponds to the Customer that placed the order
 ![](assets/markdown-img-paste-20191223192318730.png)